tjheslin1/sunday-arcana-recruitment/doc.md

 ### Success or failure?

-To determine the success or failure of a follower's adventure, roll on the approprite table below.
+To determine the success or failure of a follower's adventure, when the Dungeon Master (DM) deems that a suitable amount of time has passed for the adventure to have finished, roll on the approprite table below.

 <div style='margin-top:0px'></div>